LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 ### List Menus

+We will now set up the view that displays a list of all menus in the system.

 Write a handler method `index` that uses `menuDao` to retrieve all menus and display them in a list within the template `resources/templates/menu/index.html` (the rest of our templates will be in this same folder, so we'll omit the full path for the rest of this part of the studio).
 You'll have to create the `menu/` folder within `templates/`.

 Each menu in the list should link to a URL of the form `/menu/view/5`, where 5 could be the ID of any menu.
 Add these links now, and we'll set up the handler to process these requests in a moment.